jayprajapati-dev/jayprajapati-dev/README.md

 I'm **Jay Prajapati**, a Full-Stack Developer from Gujarat, India.

-I enjoy building software that solves real-world problems—not just websites.
+I enjoy building software that solves real-world problems, not just websites.

 My approach is simple: